Amanda discusses field notebook with students

 Through field trips, you'll continue to advance and deepen your understanding of the relation between theories, real world problems and practical solutions.
 Fieldwork is embedded throughout our programmes as part of modules - from day trips exploring our local geography in Sheffield and the Peak District, to site visits and trips further afield.

-We aim to make our field classes as inclusive as possible.
+We are committed to make our field classes financially inclusive.
 For this reason, all costs for the core field classes at Levels 1 and 2 and the optional UK-based field classes at Level 3 are met by the department.
 This includes the costs of travel, accommodation and food during your residential stay.

 Your first year typically includes a three-day field class to the Peak District in the first semester, which also helps you to get to know staff and your fellow students.